-Did you know that tetanus vaccines are only covered under Medicare Part B when given for treatment?
-Preventative tetanus vaccinations are non-covered.
-Sure enough, the Centers for Medicare & Medicaid Services Internet-Only Manuals Pub.
-100-02, Chapter 15, Section 188.8.131.52 states, “Vaccinations or inoculations are excluded as immunizations unless they are directly related to the treatment of an injury or direct exposure to a disease or condition….”
+Did you know that tetanus vaccines are covered under Medicare Part B only when administered for treatment purposes?
+Preventive tetanus vaccinations do not fall under coverage.
+The Centers for Medicare & Medicaid Services Internet-Only Manuals Pub.
+100-02, Chapter 15, Section 184.108.40.206 clarifies, “Vaccinations or inoculations are excluded as immunizations unless they are directly related to the treatment of an injury or direct exposure to a disease or condition….”

-Medicare Administrative Contractor (MAC) recently posted a reminder on its website.
-The MAC for Florida and the U.S. Virgin Islands, says they have “identified that many providers are submitting claims for tetanus vaccinations without the proper diagnosis codes to support the medical necessity of the service.”
+A recent reminder posted on the website of the Medicare Administrative Contractor (MAC) responsible for Florida and the U.S. Virgin Islands highlights that numerous providers have been submitting claims for tetanus vaccinations without appropriate diagnosis codes to substantiate the medical necessity of the service.

-To avoid documentation requests, claim processing delays, and possible denials, make sure your clinical and office staff know when the tetanus vaccination is covered under Medicare Part B and which diagnoses support the medical necessity of the service.
+To steer clear of requests for documentation, delays in claim processing, and potential denials, it is vital to ensure your clinical and administrative staff understand when the tetanus vaccination qualifies for Medicare Part B coverage and which diagnoses corroborate the medical necessity of the service.

-Of course, this is just a small sample; the diagnosis code just has to point to the treatment of an injury or direct exposure to a disease or condition that could develop into tetanus.
+However, this is merely a small selection; the diagnosis code must essentially pertain to the treatment of an injury or direct exposure to a disease or condition that could lead to tetanus.

-Medicare Part B does not cover most preventive immunizations including smallpox, polio, and diphtheria.
-Exceptions are the pneumococcal, hepatitis B, and influenza virus vaccines, which are covered when requirements are met.
-The COVID-19 vaccine has not yet been added to this policy, probably because the vaccine is free while the public health emergency is in force.
+Medicare Part B generally excludes coverage for most preventive immunizations, including smallpox, polio, and diphtheria.
+Exceptions encompass the pneumococcal, hepatitis B, and influenza virus vaccines, which are covered when the requisite criteria are met.
+The COVID-19 vaccine has not yet been incorporated into this policy, likely due to its availability as a no-cost option during the prevailing public health emergency.